dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/lint-format.md

 <details>
 <summary>What are linters and formatters? </summary>
 Linters analyze code for errors, bugs, and style issues, while formatters fix style and formatting rules.
+Read more about when to use linters or formatters in the [FAQs](#faqs).
 </details>